 There are pros and cons to a hood.
 A lot of sun shirts come with one because they allow you to cover your neck, ears, and head.
 If your goal is maximum sun protection, then you’ll want a hood.

 Through our testing, we discovered that not all hoods are created equally.
-Some hoods are loose fitting where others are fitted.
+Some hoods are loose fitting whereas others are fitted.
 If you plan on using your sun shirt for active endeavors such as running or hiking, then you’ll want a snug-fitting hood.
 We found that loose-fitting hoods slide off easily and we had to constantly pull them back up.
 We also found that loose hoods were more comfortable, so if you only plan on using the hood occasionally, then you may want a loose one.

 The downside of hoods is that they make the shirt bulkier and more cumbersome.
 They can also flop around while running if you’re not wearing it.
 If you’re not worried about protecting your ears and neck, then a hoodless sun shirt may be your best bet.